DiegelD/CarND-Path-Planning-Project/README.md

 to increase the understanding.

 ### 3.2 Cost Functions
-Designing cost functions is difficult and to bring them to cooperate and to produce reasonable vehicle behavior is hard.
+Designing cost functions is difficult and to bring them to cooperate and to produce a reasonable vehicle behavior is hard.
 Some of the challenges are to solve problems, without unsolving old ones.

 In general there are three possibilities to handle and solve cost function problems: